Alternating Current (AC) vs Direct Current (DC), the guide for you

 Summary

 Choosing between using DC and AC comes down to the purpose and requirements of your project.
 DC is recommended for powering electronic devices due to the nature of batteries being powered by DC current.
-On the other hand, the ease of where AC voltages can be modulated is still unmatched.
-With that said, both currents are indeed excellent in their field of area and it solely comes down to the user application in picking the right one.
+On the other hand, the ease with which AC voltages can be modulated is still unmatched.
+With that said, both currents are excellent in their area field and it solely comes down to the user application in picking the right one.